Murilo Rhikman

-Murilo Rhikman Alves Pimentel (born 13 March 2006), known as Murilo Rhikman, is a Brazilian footballer who plays as a midfielder for Cruzeiro.
+Murilo Rhikman Alves Pimentel (born 13 March 2006), known as Murilo Rhikman, is a Brazilian footballer who plays as a midfielder for Sport, on loan from Cruzeiro.

 Career

 Born in Brasília, Federal District, Murilo Rhikman joined Cruzeiro's youth sides at the age of 13.
 He signed his first professional contract with the club in March 2023, agreeing to a three-year deal.

 On 28 March 2025, Murilo Rhikman renewed his link with the club until 2028.
 He made his first team debut on 25 April, starting in a 2–1 away loss to Palestino, for the year's Copa Sudamericana.